MULTI SENSORY MEDIA ART PERFORMANCE ~ under development

-Our EEG headset reads electrical activity that’s occurring inside the dancer’s brain, and sends this data to our custom designed system.
-Our system transforms real-time brainwaves into abstract audio-visuals, it also provides aromatic, olfactory and haptic feedback to the dancer.
+the loop features two performers: a live musician/programmer, and a dancer.
+An EEG headset reads electrical activity that’s occurring inside the dancer’s brain, and sends this data to our custom designed system.
+Our system transforms real-time brain activity into abstract audio-visuals, it also provides aromatic, gustatory and haptic feedback to the dancer.
 The dancer’s neural function controls the sensory environment.

-When the dancer hears and sees the audio-visuals, and when they feel, taste and smell the sensory stimuli that is triggered from their brainwaves, this has an effect on their brainwave function and this effect changes the audio, visuals, aromas, gustatory and haptic effects.
-Therefore, a cyclical feedback loop is created between the human body and a reactive sensory environment.
+When the dancer hears and sees the audio-visuals, and when they feel, taste and smell the sensory stimuli that is triggered from their neural function, this has an impact on their brain, and this impact then stimulates new brain function that, in-turn, changes the audio, visuals, aromas, gustatory and haptic effects.
+Therefore, a cyclical feedback loop is created between the human body and a real-time reactive multi-sensory environment.

-Betty Sargeant ~ Creative and Technical Director + Artist
+Dr Betty Sargeant ~ Creative and Technical Director + Artist

-Dr Kate Hunter ~ Director
+Dr Kate Hunter ~ Assistant Director